CullenCullen/CullenCullen/README.md

 I greatly enjoy the problem-solving and creative aspects of programming.

 Last Spring, I was a member of Old Dominion University's Innovate Cyber Cohort.
-This was an experenial learning experience where I worked within a team setting to identify a challenge related to cybersecurity.
-Using the design approach to problem solving, my team employed User Experience skills and created a prototype project that aimed to solve accessibility challenges to learning safe Cyber Security practices.
-Although there was no coding involved with this experience, it taught me the importance of understanding users and how to innovate a solution to resolve their painpoints.
-I learned that technology is a powerful tool that can be used for progress and change.
+Innovate Cyber was an experiential learning experience where I worked within a team setting to identify user challenges related to cybersecurity.
+Using the design approach to problem-solving, my team employed User Experience skills and created a prototype project to alleviate accessibility challenges to learning safe Cyber Security practices.
+Although no coding involved with this experience, it taught me the importance of understanding users and how to innovate a solution to resolve their pain-points.
+I learned how to use technology for implementing positive change and solutions.

 I look forward to continuing my studies and gaining more exposure to the field of CS.